ravi-ray96/ravi-ray96/README.md

 ## 👋 Hi, I'm Ravi Ray!

 🎓 **Computer Science Student** at the **University of Texas at Arlington**
-💡 Passionate about **Software Development, Databases, Signal Processing, and System Architecture**
+💡 Passionate about **Software Development, Algorithms, Databases, Artificial Intelligence, Signal Processing, and System Architecture**
 🔍 Currently working on **Senior Design - Tulsa District Lake Water Safety App**
 📌 Seeking an **Internship** or an **entry-level position** to gain hands-on experience and contribute to innovative projects